andrew/ultimate-awesome/README.md

 - [awesome-olympiads](https://github.com/0101011/awesome-olympiads) - LIst of programming and math olympiads and contests.
 - [awesome-cyber-security-tools](https://github.com/0xh3xa/awesome-cyber-security-tools) - 🛡️ An awesome list of the best applications and tools for Cyber-Security.
 - [awesome-wrgms-kids](https://github.com/aaparmeggiani/awesome-wrgms-kids) - Our best *ptr's, for the next generation of wrgmrs.
-- [awesomeLibrary](https://github.com/Abeautifulsnow/awesomeLibrary) - 目前主要收集Go、Python、Typescript、JavaScript等High star库。The currently main goal is to collect high star libraries that were developed by Go、Python、Typescript、JavaScript and etc. (You are very welcome to update this repo.欢迎各位补充).
+- [awesomeLibrary](https://github.com/Abeautifulsnow/awesomeLibrary) - 目前主要收集Go、Python、Typescript、JavaScript、Rust等High star库。The currently main goal is to collect high star libraries that were developed by Go、Python、Typescript、JavaScript、Rust and etc. (You are very welcome to update this repo.欢迎各位补充).
 - [awesomecode](https://github.com/abhirathmahipal/awesomecode) - Curation of awesome repositories that are worth reading.
 - [awesome-acs](https://github.com/AccessCodeSchool/awesome-acs) - :closed_book: A curated list of awesome things related to Access Code School .
 - [awesome-a2a](https://github.com/ai-boost/awesome-a2a) - Agent2Agent (A2A) – awesome A2A tools, projects & protocols, all in one place.